C-Keenan/game-server-helper/README.md

 - No other ideas are currently in the works but I will keep this announcement section up to date with progress.
 If you have any suggestions or ideas please don't hesitate to contact me at dev+gsh-feature-requests@lollypopstealer.com as I don't really go on github unless I'm merging the 'nightly' branch to the main branch.

 ## Release Notes

+### Release 10/14/2024

+- Added `gsh time` command to allow for easy host server restart notifications with any `curl` enabled notification provider

 ### Release 10/09/2024